 - Student must meet UNM’s admission requirements and be admitted in an undergraduate degree-seeking status.

-- Student must maintain a UNM GPA of 2.5 or greater (the student may appeal to the Director of Student Financial Aid in cases of extenuating circumstances).
+- Student must maintain a cumulative UNM GPA of 2.5 or greater (the student may appeal to the Director of Student Financial Aid in cases of extenuating circumstances).

 4.2.
 Charges Not Covered